Team-Tensor/Face-Recognition/README.md

 2. Importing the CSV file of the unrolled and resized dataset:

+   * The original images in .pgm format can be downloaded from Yale website, under _'Cropped Faces'_ or from this [Google Drive Link](https://drive.google.com/drive/folders/1XZiMyPFtS5JCfuz_JVrWYFuW-klKUMhR?usp=sharing)
    * The extraction code can be found in the section: "*Extracting images to arrays and saving to CSV*"
-   * The CSV file is uploaded on drive, link to which is : [https://drive.google.com/file/d/1s4FNr6dPTrhh-mzevQQGeNgE5yjldQmg/view](https://drive.google.com/file/d/1s4FNr6dPTrhh-mzevQQGeNgE5yjldQmg/view)
+   * The CSV file is uploaded on drive, link to which is : [https://drive.google.com/file/d/1s4w-AECsuPkU0VwXuAqtLvhnd3LaBzQE/view?usp=sharing](https://drive.google.com/file/d/1s4w-AECsuPkU0VwXuAqtLvhnd3LaBzQE/view?usp=sharing)
    * Add a shortcut of the file to your own drive
    * Mount your drive to the colab project, found in the section: "*Using pre-extracted images from CSV file*"
         ```bash